severian42/Mycomind-Daemon-Ollama-Mixture-of-Memory-RAG-Agents/README.md

 2. **Archival Memory**: Archives general information and events about user interactions for long-term recall.
 3. **Conversation History**: Maintains a searchable log of recent interactions for immediate context.

+---

+## Performance Optimization

+### Parallel Processing of Reference Models

+One of the key performance improvements in this system is the parallel processing of user prompts across multiple reference models.
+This optimization significantly reduces overall inference time.

+- **Batched Prompts**: Instead of querying each reference model sequentially, the system batches the user's prompt and sends it to all reference models simultaneously.
+- **Parallel Execution**: Utilizing asynchronous programming techniques, the system processes responses from multiple models concurrently.
+- **Reduced Latency**: This parallel approach substantially decreases the total time required to gather insights from all reference models.

+---

 ## Setup and Configuration